McMaster-University-Library/Digital-Archive-Tools/README.md

 	Note: In the case that the user account chosen to run the task does not have administrative privileges, follow this link to give that user 'Log on as Batch Job' Rights. https://www.smartftp.com/support/kb/how-to-give-a-user-log-on-as-a-batch-job-rights-f2691.html

+## Troubleshooting Tips

+A common error found when executing the Python scripts is the absence of modules within the proper program file.
+For Python 2, which the Google Analytics scripts run on, navigate to C:\Python27 on the local disk and ensure desired modules are in the 'site-packages' folder (Lib\site-packages) found within each Python version folder.